 Brooklyn Heights offers many sites for pets and their human companions.
 The iconic city delivers the comforts of suburban lawns and spacious walking areas.
 Brooklyn Heights is home to a couple of dog parks – Brooklyn Bridge Dog Park Run and Hillside Dog Park.
-For the humans, the neighborhood offers stunning views of the city and historic area with proximity to dog-friendly restaurants such as Sotto Voice and Enid’s.
+For the humans, the neighborhood offers stunning views of the city and historical area with a proximity to dog-friendly restaurants such as Sotto Voice and Enid’s.

 Park Slope, BrooklynPark Slope, Brooklyn

 If you want to stay in Brooklyn, pets love Prospect Park.
 The neighborhood is lined with grand brownstones and trees along the way to the park.
 There is no limit to where you can walk your pooch.
-You can enjoy the beauty of the street-view walk or let your pet off the leash and to explore the park.
-It should be noted that Park Slope is home to the only Dog Beach.
+You can enjoy the beauty of the street-view walk or let your pet off the leash and explore the park.
+It should be noted that Park Slope is home to the only dog Beach.
 Need we say more?

-3. Fieldston, Bronx
+Fieldston, BronxFieldston, Bronx

-Fieldston is a nice area with large homes, comfortable living, and private neighborhood space.
+Fieldston is a beautiful area with large homes, comfortable living, and private neighborhood space.
 This Bronx neighborhood has sprawling lawns, clean landscapes, plenty of trees, and the rural feel that pets and their owners adore, all without leaving the city.
 Fieldston allows dogs to go on as many walks as they want in the vast 1,000-acre Cortland Park.

-Midtown is close to Central Park, but there are other park options as well for you and your pooch.
+Midtown is close to Central Park, but there are other park options for you and your pooch.
 DeWitt Clinton Park and Peter Detmold are also close to many properties.
 Midtown East is swelling with pet shops, pet stores, and pet-friendly start-ups.
 If you want to enjoy a meal with your dog at your side, restaurants like the Crave Fish Bar in Midtown East allow dogs.